 The listing day has finally arrived.
 You are exhausted and stressed and you haven’t even had one buyer through the door yet!
-I will upload the listing onto the MLS system on the listing day as indicated on the agreement between us and it will be made available on this and various other websites including the brokerage website and my own website.
+We will upload the listing onto the MLS system on the listing day as indicated on the agreement between us and it will be made available on this and various other websites including the brokerage website and our own website.
 The listing date is the day that your property is technically available for sale.
 If it is an MLS listing, as soon as this day arrives and it’s uploaded onto the Internet it must be made available for showing by prospective buyers and their agents.
 They can and will start booking appointments to view the property right away.

-Typically, the day after the property is listed, I host an agent’s open house.
+Typically, the day after the property is listed, we host an agent’s open house.
 This happens on a weekday from 11:30am to 1:00pm and allows all the agents in the area to check out your property and report back to any and all prospective clients.
 The first weekend is typically reserved for public open houses.
 Usually held between 2-4pm on Saturday and Sunday, this is the general publics first chance to see the property if they haven’t already booked an appointment to see the property themselves.
 With the advent of the Internet, many buyers prefer to check out open houses themselves before involving their agents so they can pre-screen and pre-select which properties they would like to pursue.

 Again, it’s critical that the house show it’s best from the time showings begin in the morning until that last showing time in the evening.
 Showings will continue during this time up until the day of offers (if we decide on an offer holdback) or until the property sells (an offer is accepted).

 Yes, that day will come.
 Eventually, depending on your pricing strategy, you’ll get an offer or multiple offers.
 If we decided on an offer holdback, we will meet at the appointed time and place to review the offer(s).
-This will be determined in advance but I typically advise that the date be no more than one week from the listing date and that offers be reviewed at my office.
+This will be determined in advance but we typically advise that the date be no more than one week from the listing date and that offers be reviewed at my office.
 If there is no offer holdback, we wait till an offer is made and then agree where and when to meet.
 We’ll review the offer(s) together and make a decision on how to proceed.

 Remember that you are in the driver’s seat.
 You and you alone must feel comfortable with the price and terms of the offer.
-It’s my job to offer professional advice but the final decision rests with you.
+It’s our job to offer professional advice but the final decision rests with you.
 Once you’ve accepted an offer, all parties to the offer sign and the contract becomes firm and binding (if no conditions exist) or conditional by the buyer.

 Typically, conditions placed on an offer are financing and inspection and the buyer(s) must set a date with which these conditions must be fulfilled: typically 3 to 5 days.
 A conditional offer means that the buyer can back out of the deal if the condition(s) they have placed on the offer are not or cannot be met.